 There are different ways on how to apply the lotions.
 Either you pour a moderate amount on your palms, warm it up and gently pat into your skin till all is absorbed or use a cotton pad and gently press and hold against your skin.

 Besides using Japanese lotion in your moisturizing routine, you can also apply it in other ways.
 If you feel like pampering yourself at home but you don't have any (sheet)masks, try lotion masks!
 This technique is used by many Japanese women.
 This is how they do it: soak a couple of cotton pads into the lotions and place it on your skin for 5 - 10 minutes till it is all absorbed.

-Another great technique is to use the lotions as a facial mist, especially during summer heat.
+Another great technique is to , especially during summer heat.
 Mix your favourite J-beauty lotion with distilled water in a mist spray bottle and chill it in the fridge.
 (Mixing with water is optional, if your favourite lotion is watery enough, you don’t have to.)
 Nothing like a cool refreshment on hot days.